CMSgov/design-system/packages/docs/src/pages/startup/site-package.md

 The CMS Design System supports the ability to preview your project's theme in the context of the design system's documentation site.
 This can be a convenient way to preview how your project's Sass affects the existing component styles.

-* Run **`yarn start:theme`** to generate documentation and preview your theme's styles.
+1. Run `yarn start:theme` to generate documentation and preview your theme's styles.
 A `docs` sub-directory will be placed in your theme's directory.
-* Run **`yarn build:theme`** to compile the documentation site for your theme.
+1. Run `yarn build:theme` to compile the documentation site for your theme.
 A `docs` sub-directory will be placed in your theme's directory.

-* **Note**:
+**Note**:
-  - If you have multiple themes inside of `packages/themes`, you can specify which theme to run by passing the name of the folder.
+* If you have multiple themes inside of `packages/themes`, you can specify which theme to run by passing the name of the folder.
 For example, `yarn start:theme my-theme-folder-name`
-  - If your documentation site will be uploaded to a subdirectory like `example.com/design-system`, you can set the root path by passing the `--root` option.
+* If your documentation site will be uploaded to a subdirectory like `example.com/design-system`, you can set the root path by passing the `--root` option.
 For example, `yarn build:theme --root design-system`

+### How to preview a site package from another GitHub repo

+1. Get the latest from the GitHub repo branch where the site package is located.

+1. Fork the CMS Design System to your own GitHub account.

+1. Go to your fork of the CMS Design System.

+1. In the packages/themes directory copy and replace local site package files like the images, fonts, and src folder as well as the package.json file.

+1. Run `yarn install` to get any new dependencies.

+1. Run `yarn build:theme`

+1. Run `yarn start:theme`

+1. You should now see your site package documentation site at http://localhost:3000/

 ### How to create documentation for your site package